 Ballot Mailing Deadline

 If a contested election is held, mail ballots will be delivered in July.
-Mail ballots should be deposited with the USPS so they are received prior to the close of business on Thursday, August 6, 2020.
-Ballots may also be deposited, prior to the close of business on Thursday, August 6, 2020, in the ballot box located in the lobby at GVP's Headquarters (845 22 Road) by 5 p.m. on Thursday, August 5, 2021.
+Mail ballots should be deposited with the USPS so they are received prior to the close of business on Thursday, August 5, 2021.
+Ballots may also be deposited in the secure ballot box located at GVP's Headquarters (845 22 Road) by 5 p.m. on Thursday, August 5, 2021.
 Ballots received after the deadline will not be counted.